Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 Find your best options in less than 2 minutes

-In this guide, you'll learn exactly how percentage deductibles are calculated, how they differ from traditional flat-dollar deductibles, which states commonly require them for wind and hurricane damage, and how to choose the structure that protects both your home and your wallet.
+With home insurance rates up roughly 47% nationally between 2020 and 2025 and the average deductible itself rising 22% in the past year alone, more insurers are using percentage deductibles to manage catastrophe risk in 2026.
+In this guide, you'll learn exactly how percentage deductibles are calculated, how they differ from traditional flat-dollar deductibles, which 19 states now use them for hurricane and wind damage, and how to choose the structure that protects both your home and your wallet.

 Key Pinch Points